Different countries have different laws regarding the rabies vaccine for cats.

 Which is why the rabies vaccine for cats is so important.

 Luckily, a vaccine against rabies is available.

-If you live in the United States, it is likely to be a legal requirement of cat ownership.
+If you live in the United States, it may be a legal requirement of cat ownership.

 Which States Require Rabies Vaccinations For Cats?

-Most U.S. states have laws requiring pet cats to be vaccinated against rabies.
+Most U.S. states have laws requiring the rabies vaccine for cats.

 At the time of writing, California, Iowa, Michigan, Ohio, and Wisconsin are the only exceptions.

 Cats born in Hawaii don’t have to be vaccinated against rabies.
 But cats entering from outside the state do.

 Everywhere else, the requirement to be vaccinated kicks in around the time a kitten turns three months old.

 If you’re bringing home a new kitten, ask your vet ahead of time when their rabies vaccine will fall due in your region.